votchallenge/website/contents/vots2023/participation.md

   - **When will my results be publicly available?**

-    The results for a registered tracker are immediately revealed to the participant via an email.
+    The results for a registered tracker are revealed to the participant via an email in approximately 30 minutes after submission.
 But these results will not be publicly disclosed until after the VOTS2023 workshop.
 At that point, a public VOTS2023 challenge leaderboard will appear on the VOTS webpage.

+  - **Why is the analysis computed with the toolkit empty?**

+    The VOTS2023 public dataset contains annotations for initialization frame only, which means that the analysis cannot be computed locally by the toolkit.
+Thus, the results should be submitted to the server, where analysis is computed and then reported to the user via email.
+For mor information please see the previous post and participation instructions on this page.

+  - **If I submit several timest to the evaluation server, which submission will be used for the final score?**

+    The **final submission** will be used for the final score.
+Please make sure that the tracker description matches the code that produced the final submission.

 <br/>